HBCSD Corruption

 considered to be portables.

-View School capacity was 1,554 students.
+View School combined capacity was 1,554 students.

-5. In Spring 2014, the district high enrollment, total HBCSD enrollment reached 1,429 students.
-Therefore, at the May 28, 2014, HBCSD had extra capacity for 125 more students.
+5. In Spring 2014, HBCSD enrollment was 1,433* students.
+Therefore, as of May 28, 2014, HBCSD had extra capacity for 121 more students.

 6. In September 2013 total district enrollment was 1,426 students.